Storage Participation in Electricity Markets: Time Discretization through Robust Optimization: Applications

 \subsubsection{The French Case}

 Table~\ref{tab:results} in Appendix~\ref{apx:results} summarizes nine experiments, which yield the following results: \begin{enumerate} \item \textbf{The relaxation and restriction are tight.} Experiments~1 and~2 solve the mixed-integer linear relaxation and restriction, respectively, using $ y_0 = \frac{\bar y + \eta^c\cdot\eta^d\cdot\ubar y}{1+\eta^c\cdot\eta^d} = 53.328$kWh as the initial SOC on each day, ensuring symmetric headroom for charging and discharging.
 Both yield a mean daily objective of $6.990$\EUR.
 The relaxation violates the bilinear SOC bound in 11.995 out of $\frac{(K-1)K}{2} = 4560$ constraints on average.
 As both formulations yield identical objectives but the relaxation is occasionally infeasible, we use the restriction in all subsequent experiments. \item \textbf{The terminal constraint supports continuous operations.} Experiment~3 initializes each day’s SOC to the previous day's terminal SOC.
-The mean daily profit is $6.855$\EUR, and the mean SOC at midnight is $52.364$kWh, both close to Experiment~2. \item \textbf{Arbitrage only reduces profits and solve time, increases throughput.} Experiment~4 disables FCR.
+The mean daily profit is $6.855$\EUR, and the mean SOC at midnight is $52.364$kWh, both close to Experiment~2. \item \textbf{Without FCR, profits and solve time decrease, while energy output increases.} Experiment~4 disables FCR.
 The restriction becomes exact as $\nu_{1k} + \nu_{2k} = 1$ for all $k \in \K$, deactivating the bilinear terms.
-Compared to Experiment~3, the mean daily profit drops to 5.624\EUR (-$18$\%), throughput, \ie, total energy input discounted by the charging efficiency, rises to $155.484$kWh (+$54$\%), and the mean solve time, as reported by Gurobi, drops to 0.010s ($50,000$x~speedup). \item \textbf{Early bidding reduces profits.} In Experiment~5, market bids must be submitted at 8am the day before delivery, which reduces profit to $4.961$\EUR (-$12$\% vs. Experiment~4) due to the uncertainty on the SOC at midnight tightening SOC bounds. \item \textbf{Intraday trading increases profits, reduces throughput and solve time, may slightly violate SOC bounds.} Experiment~6 enables intraday trading: mean daily profits increase to 14.987\EUR (12.883\EUR from FCR), throughput drops to 85.309kWh, and solve time falls to 3.538s (150x faster than Experiment~3).
+Compared to Experiment~3, the mean daily profit drops to 5.624\EUR (-$18$\%), energy output rises to $143.045$kWh (+$54$\%), and the mean solve time, as reported by Gurobi, drops to 0.010s ($50,000$x~speedup). \item \textbf{Early bidding reduces profits.} In Experiment~5, market bids must be submitted at 8am the day preceding delivery, which reduces profit to $4.961$\EUR (-$12$\% vs. Experiment~4) because the uncertainty on the SOC at midnight effectively tightens the SOC constraints. \item \textbf{Intraday trading increases profits, reduces output and solve time, may slightly violate SOC bounds.} Experiment~6 enables intraday trading: mean daily profits increase to 14.987\EUR (12.883\EUR from FCR), energy output drops to 78.484kWh, and solve time falls to 3.538s (150x faster than Experiment~3).
 SOC ranges from 4.864kWh to 90.182kWh, exceeding operational bounds (10--90kWh), but within physical limits (0--100kWh).
 Figure~\ref{fig:btsocecdf} in Appendix~\ref{apx:results} shows that the 10kWh bound is satisfied on 91\% of all test days and the 90kWh bound is violated on one day only. \item \textbf{Intraday trading mitigates early-bidding penalty.} Experiment~7 mirrors Experiment~6 but assumes bids are submitted at midnight.
-The mean daily profit is 14.985\EUR, only 0.59\% higher, suggesting that intraday flexibility offsets early-bidding penalties. \item \textbf{Perfect efficiency raises profits and throughput.} Experiment~8 assumes lossless charging and discharging.
-Profits rise to 17.474\EUR (+17\%) and throughput to 137.860kWh (+62\%) relative to Experiment~6.
-SOC respects operational bounds as guaranteed by Proposition~\ref{prop:intraday}. \item \textbf{Restricting day-ahead trading reduces profits and throughput.} Experiment~9 limits day-ahead trading to the energy needed to compensate FCR-induced SOC fluctuations, \ie, to available headroom.
-Profits drop to 13.134\EUR (-$12$\%) and throughput to 40.627kWh (-$52$\%) compared to Experiment~6. \end{enumerate}
+The mean daily profit is 14.985\EUR, only 0.59\% higher, suggesting that intraday flexibility offsets early-bidding penalties. \item \textbf{Perfect efficiency raises profits and output.} Experiment~8 assumes lossless charging and discharging.
+Profits rise to 17.474\EUR (+17\%) and energy output to 126.831kWh (+62\%) relative to Experiment~6.
+The SOC respects operational bounds as guaranteed by Proposition~\ref{prop:intraday}. \item \textbf{Restricting day-ahead trading reduces profits and output.} Experiment~9 limits day-ahead trading to the energy needed to compensate FCR-induced SOC fluctuations, \ie, to available headroom.
+Profits drop to 13.134\EUR (-$12$\%) and energy output to 37.377kWh (-$52$\%) compared to Experiment~6. \end{enumerate}